 Chest pain is a common symptom of anxiety and panic attacks.
 Many people say it is the notable feature of their worst episodes.

-Anxiety chest pain is frequently described as a sharp, stabbing sensation that starts suddenly, even if the person is inactive.
-However, the person may be feeling stressed or anxious already before the chest pain begins.
+Chest pain due to anxiety or panic attacks can usually feel like a sharp, stabbing sensation that starts suddenly, even if a person is inactive.
+However, they may be feeling stressed or anxious already before the chest pain begins.

-Common symptoms of anxiety and panic attacks include:
+Common accompanying symptoms of an anxiety or panic attack include:

 - shortness of breath